Lenore Anderson – Executive Director

 Aqeela’s work with his brother to tackle the myriad personal and social issues that contribute to crime, drugs and violence have led to the historic 1992 “peace Treaty” between the Crips and Bloods.
 He has consulted in war-torn regions such as Belfast, Ireland, and the former republics of Yugoslavia.
 He lives in Watts, Los Angeles.

-Elizabeth spent almost 10 years as an executive with the California Department of Corrections and Rehabilitation (CDCR).
+Previously, Elizabeth spent almost 10 years as an executive with the California Department of Corrections and Rehabilitation (CDCR).
 As Assistant Secretary of Juvenile Justice Policy at CDCR, she coordinated and drafted many of the major reforms for California’s Division of Juvenile Justice (formerly the California Youth Authority).
 More recently, as CDCR’s Chief Deputy Secretary and Director of Rehabilitative Programs, Elizabeth oversaw the education, substance abuse treatment and rehabilitative programs for the state’s 33 adult prisons and statewide parole offices.

 Elizabeth and her team implemented over $250 million in budget reductions using evidence-based decision-making, and she drafted the state’s plan to reinvest in rehabilitative programs as part of CDCR’s 2012 Blueprint (ultimately adopted and funded by the Legislature).
 Elizabeth has also worked with the California Legislature, for the Office of the Inspector General, and with several nonprofits, including as the Executive Director of City Youth Now (located in San Francisco’s Youth Guidance Center).

 Elizabeth has a Masters in Public Policy from Harvard University’s Kennedy School of Government.
 She and her son live in Sacramento.